-Prince Charles tests positive for Covid
+Prince Charles tests positive for Covid, Clarence House says

 The Prince of Wales has tested positive for Covid-19 and is now self-isolating, Clarence House has said on Twitter.

-Prince Charles received the positive result this morning and has subsequently postponed a visit to Winchester, the palace said.
+Prince Charles received the positive result this morning and has postponed the unveiling of a statue in Winchester.

+On Wednesday, he and his wife the Duchess of Cornwall met people at a reception in the British Museum.

+This is the second time the 73-year-old has contracted coronavirus after he reported mild symptoms in March 2020.

+Charles had been due to unveil a statue of Licoricia of Winchester, a medieval Jewish businesswoman who was a money lender and single parent in the Hampshire city.

-It said His Royal Highness was "deeply disappointed not to be able to attend... and will look to reschedule his visit as soon as possible".
+Clarence House said His Royal Highness was "deeply disappointed not to be able to attend... and will look to reschedule his visit as soon as possible".

+The evening before he tested positive, Charles and Camilla were at a reception in the British Museum to celebrate the work of the British Asian Trust (BAT).

+Guests included Chancellor Rishi Sunak, Home Secretary Priti Patel and former Liverpool footballer Ian Rush.